About WSMA Membership

 - Teachers from WSMA member schools receive WSMA publications free of charge, keeping them informed about current topics and trends in music education, and connected with other music activities taking place throughout Wisconsin.
 Flagship publications include Wisconsin School Musician magazine and Updater newsletter.
 Regular email updates and alerts are also sent to member contacts.

-- Teachers from WSMA member schools have access to the WSMA MyCenter online portal where they will find WSMA program resources, such as the Festival Music List of over 6,000 Solo & Ensemble and Concert Festival titles of WSMA approved literature and access to a statewide network of other member school contacts.
+- Teachers from WSMA member schools have access to the WSMA account portal online and WSMA program resources, such as the Festival Music List of over 6,000 Solo & Ensemble and Concert Festival titles of WSMA approved literature and access to a statewide network of other member school contacts.